History of Laura Ingraham in Timeline

 On July 27, 2021, Laura Ingraham ridiculed four members of the Capitol Police and D.C.
 Police who had responded to the January 6th insurrection, after they testified to House lawmakers.

-In 2021, Laura Ingraham suggested getting rid of unemployment benefits for people capable of work.
+In 2021, Laura Ingraham suggested eliminating unemployment benefits for individuals capable of working.

-In September 2022, Laura Ingraham criticized the Biden administration's student loan forgiveness program, stating that her mother worked as a waitress until she was 73 to pay for Ingraham's loans.
-This led to criticism on Twitter regarding her mother's work situation.
+In September 2022, Laura Ingraham criticized the Biden administration's student loan forgiveness program, mentioning that her mother worked as a waitress until she was 73 to pay for Ingraham's loans, which drew criticism on Twitter.